reginaldford/sms/readme.md

     4. str_escape(s); // converts any escape codes into their correlating character

-    5. str_add(s1,s2); // returns a string that is the concatenation of s1 with s2 in order.
+    5. str_add(s1,s2); // returns a string that is the concatenation of s1 with s2 in order

-    6. str_part(s1,start,len) // returns a part of the string, starting at index start, and with length len.
+    6. str_part(s1,start,len) // returns a part of the string, starting at index start, and with length len

     7. to_string(object0); // return the string representation of object0